February 9, 2016

 BPMN 2.0

-The original creators of BPMN 1.0 merged with the Object Management Group (OMG) in 2005.
-OMG has continuously worked to refine the standard and released BPMN 2.0 in 2011.
-They also changed the name to business process modeling and notation, but continue to use the BPMN acronym.
+In 2005, the original creators of BPMN 1.0 merged with the Object Management Group (OMG), which has continuously worked to refine the notation system, releasing BPMN 2.0 in 2011.
+They also changed the name to business process modeling and notation, but continued to use the BPMN acronym.

 The Original BPMN vs. BPMN 2.0

-• A single standard of models and diagrams that remain consistent no matter which software tool you use.
+• A single standard of models and diagrams that remain consistent across software tools

-• Features that line up BPMN with the business-process definition model (BPDM).
+• Features that align BPMN with the business-process definition model (BPDM)

-• Options allowing you to show different perspectives on a single model.
+• Options for showing different perspectives on a single model

-• Program openings to incorporate choreography and orchestrations, either integrated or stand-alone.
+• Program openings to incorporate choreography and orchestrations

-• Abilities to build XML systems that transform models, helping provide decision-support data for managers and analysts.
+• Capability to build XML systems that transform models, providing decision-support data for managers and analysts

 Back to top